 - Geographic location

-So, let’s say you’re targeting a very niche audience and decide to go that route with your targeting.
+So, let’s say you’re targeting a very niche audience.
 You would want to put together an ad that is highly relevant to that audience.

 Take a look at what coding community Stack Overflow did:

 Clearly, they’re advertising specifically to those with programming experience.
-Those without it likely wouldn’t even understand this ad..
+Those without it likely wouldn’t understand this ad or be drawn to it in the first place.

 And that’s exactly what makes the ad great.
 It won’t resonate with everyone, but it certainly will with the audience that matters most to this particular brand.